Karl Burns

 Karl Burns (born 19 March 1958) is a British musician best known as the drummer for The Fall, featuring in many incarnations of the band between 1977 and 1998.

 Although several musicians have rejoined the Fall having previously left or been fired, Burns was reportedly rehired a record nine times.
-He eventually left for good, alongside longtime bassist Steve Hanley, following an on-stage altercation with group leader Mark E. Smith in New York in April 1998.
+He eventually left for good, alongside long-time bassist Steve Hanley, following an on-stage altercation with lead singer Mark E. Smith in New York in April 1998.

 Musical career

-Prior to the Fall, Burns played with founding member Martin Bramah in a band Nuclear Angel.
-He joined the Fall in July 1977, replacing Steve Ormrod after a few gigs, and became the band's first permanent drummer.
+Prior to The Fall, Burns played with founding member Martin Bramah in a group called Nuclear Angel.
+He joined The Fall in July 1977, replacing Steve Ormrod after a few gigs, and became their first permanent drummer.
 Burns is heard on the Fall's first two singles and their first studio album Live at the Witch Trials.

-Burns left in early 1979 (before Live at the Witch Trials was even released), joining the Teardrops, with Steve Garvey of Buzzcocks, with whom he formed a brief and parallel project, Bok Bok, and remained in the band until 1981, when they broke up.
+Burns left in early 1979, before the release of Live at the Witch Trials, joining The Teardrops, with Steve Garvey of Buzzcocks, with whom he formed a brief and parallel project, Bok Bok, and remained in the band until 1981, when they broke up.
 Burns also played with Manchester band Mellatron (aka Mellotron; an unreleased EP was produced by Pete Shelley) & Elti Fits and, briefly, with John Lydon's Public Image Limited (PIL) in September 1979, but left because he did not get along with other members, including guitarist Keith Levene and bass guitarist Jah Wobble, the latter of whom was long alleged to have attempted to set Burns on fire, although Wobble denied this in 2007.

-Burns rejoined the Fall in 1981, initially as a temporary replacement for Paul Hanley who was refused a visa for a U.S. tour due to being too young.
+Burns rejoined the Fall in 1981, initially as a temporary replacement for Paul Hanley who was refused a visa for an American tour due to being too young.
 Recordings from this tour were released as A Part of America Therein, 1981.
 Upon the group's return to the UK, Smith invited Burns to stay on and The Fall appeared with two drummers until Paul Hanley's departure in late 1984; Burns would also sometimes play a second guitar or bass guitar during that period.
-His second tenure in the Fall coincided with a string of critically acclaimed releases, including Hex Enduction Hour and This Nation's Saving Grace.
+His second tenure in The Fall coincided with a string of critically acclaimed releases, including Hex Enduction Hour and This Nation's Saving Grace.
 However, he left the band in early 1986 after an argument with Smith, to be replaced by Simon Wolstencroft.
 After his exit, Burns briefly collaborated with Martin Bramah under the name Thirst, and eventually quit music for several years, becoming a motorcycle courier.